luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 How to get lower MinZ
 ---------------------

-You can get lower MinZ for OAK cameras by:
+If the depth results for close-in objects look weird, this is likely because they are below MinZ distance of the OAK camera.
+You can get lower MinZ for OAK cameras by either:

 - :ref:`Lowering resolution <Lowering resolution to decrease MinZ>`
 - Enabling :ref:`Stereo Extended Disparity mode`
 - Using :ref:`Disparity shift` - suggested in controlled environment, where MaxZ is known

+Both of these last 2 options can be enabled at the same time, which would set the minimum depth to 1/4 of the standard settings, but at such short distances the MinZ could be limited by the focal length.

 Lowering resolution to decrease MinZ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~